Common hooks

 softDelete(fieldName = 'deleted'): HookFunc

-• Field names support dot notation.
+to ignore objects marked as deleted. - Field names support dot notation.

-• Supports multiple data items, including paginated find.
+- Supports multiple data items, including paginated

 const hooks = require('feathers-hooks-common');